Brooksville Agricultural Environmental Research Station (BAERS)

 There is also the recognition that because Brooksville is located in a subtropical region, we anticipate BAERS will expand into new research related to subtropical fruits and animals and conduct research of significance to Central and South America, and the Caribbean.
 The establishment of an International Goat Center further strengthens the importance of BAERS in this region.
 Furthermore, as part of its strategic planning initiatives BAERS anticipates “a. to create a land-based economic opportunities that will enable the Brooksville /Hernando areas to be economically viable and self-sustaining; b. to develop smart and sustainable agriculture demonstration where best management practices combine with next generation technologies to optimize yield and economic value in the face of environmental variabilities; c. to develop innovative solutions to the world’s food production, food safety, and food security problems; and d. to provide interdisciplinary demonstrations of various alternative agricultural enterprises for FAMU schools and colleges through remote linear and experiential learning to students and the public."

-The Mission: Helping Black Farmers Help the Land
+Helping Black Farmers Help the Land

 FAMU-BAERS is partnering with the Natural Resources Conservation Service (NRCS) to improve the health of our Nation’s natural resources while encouraging the use of best management practices to improve the productivity of American agriculture for the underserved, socially disadvantaged Black farmer community.
 Our goal is to achieve this by providing volunteer participants an introduction to the technical and financial assistance available via the federal Farm Bill programs.
 This will be accomplished by reassuring strong partnerships with private landowners and managers in the underserved communities to conserve, protect, restore, and enhance the lands and waters upon which people and the environment depend.